dustinpfister/blog_posts/_posts/threejs-cube-texture.md

 ## 3 - Conclusion

 The cube texture is mainly used for sky maps, and to use for a material when it comes to having an environment map, at least that is what I have been using for thus far anyway.
 In this post I was just going over how to make use of a sky map in terms of a set of images that have been made before hand.
 However I did not get around to how to go about making them from the ground up.
 Thus far I have found a number of resources on how to make them, but often the process of doing so is a little involved.
+I am interesting in finding ways to make these kinds of assets though, so if I find a quick sane way to go about making them maybe I will get around to edit this post with some info on that one.